agoldstone93/Tube/README.md

-# Tube API Project
+# Tube AngularJS API Project

-This is a simple test project, which displays the status of the tube lines
+This is a simple test project, which displays the status of the tube lines using AngularJS